sanviii19/Time-Flies/README.md

-# Time FLies - Stopwatch App ⏱️
+# Time Flies - Stopwatch App ⏱️

 A sleek and modern stopwatch application built with React and Vite, featuring an elegant user interface with dark/light mode support.